From Templates to Component Vocabulary: Letting the AI Decide UI Structure

 Trade-offs

 Debugging is harder.
 With templates, you inspect a fixed structure.
 With AI composition, every response differs.
-We added JSON schema validation and extensive logging.
+I added JSON schema validation and extensive logging.

 Testing is harder.
 You can't assert exact output.
-We test component rendering in isolation and validate schema structure, not specific compositions.
+I test component rendering in isolation and validate schema structure, not specific compositions.

 Prompt engineering becomes critical.
 Template changes are simple text edits.
 Vocabulary changes require careful prompt updates, examples, and testing across scenarios.